 When it comes time to obtain that certificate which allows your documents to be accepted in foreign countries, applicants have the options of mailing it in or applying in person.
 If you’re based in Miami and needing state-issued Apostilles from Tallassee and federally-issued Apostilles from Washington DC, this isn’t convenient.
 Shipping documents to the Secretary of State requires waiting a few days or weeks for them to be accepted, the office to apply the Apostille, and to be sent back to you.
 When your travel plans may not include this extra time, what are the options left to you?
 Mailing everything a piece at a time and hoping for the best?
 Most likely, you’ll be facing a delayed departure and a potentially invalid visa or passport.

-In Miami, when you know you need an Apostille with your visa application or require any other help in the visa or passport application process, Travel Visa Pro should be your first stop.
+In Miami, when you know you need an Apostille with your visa application or require any other help in the visa or passport application process, Travel Visa Pro in Miami should be your first stop.
 Instead of sending in the applications you need one at a time, take the all-in-one solution of Travel Visa Pro.
 We can reduce the wait at every step by offering the services you need at just one of our offices.
 Even if you don’t live close to Miami, mailing your visa and passport applications and documents to the local TVP office can substantially reduce the wait time and eliminate the stress of traveling.
 Travel Visa Pro’s team of travel experts have over forty years’ experience getting our clients the travel documents they need in the time they need.